sckieran/Metabarcoding_Pipeline_Waits/README.md

   - dada2
   - stringr

+**If you are using the UI RCDS cluster:**
+There is a good tutorial for installing r packages here: l[ink to RCDS](https://www.hpc.uidaho.edu/compute/Applications/R.html)
+However, you need to make one change to the tutorial: you must load the newest R module (`module load R/4.2.3`).
+To install dada2, you must first install bioconductor, [follow the instructions on the dada2 website](https://benjjneb.github.io/dada2/dada-installation.html)

 ### Before you Begin
 The pipeline assumes all internal R scripts are in the same folder as the shell scripts.